jenjwong/crunchyTunes/README.md

-# crunchy-tunes
+# Music Dictator: a Gamefied Music Playlist
-A music player and aggregator built on the Spotify, YouTube and Soundcloud APIs.
+Become the next music dictator!
+The music dictator always gets to pick the tunes, but watchout, if the populace doesn't like the songs the dictator gets overthrown.

 ## Team

-  - __Product Owner__: Kevin Meraz
+  - __Product Owner__: Mark Tynes
-  - __Scrum Master__: Brandon Ramirez
+  - __Scrum Master__: Jen Wong
-  - __Development Team Members__: Nemo Baker, Ashwin Ravi, Brandon Ramirez, Kevin Meraz
+  - __Development Team Members__: Lizzy Harris, Ken Montgomery

 ## Table of Contents